Why Choose Cedars-Sinai Marina del Rey Hospital for Artificial Disc Replacement?

 Although it is a relatively new procedure and has gained FDA approval in 2004, artificial disc replacement surgery is seen as an alternative to the more common spinal fusion surgery.

 Artificial disc replacement surgery is a major surgery.
-It requires general anesthesia and a 2-day to 4-day hospital stay.
+It requires general anesthesia and a 2-day to a 4-day hospital stay.
 The following steps are taken in order to perform the surgery:

-The surgeon will also look at other factors when determining if you need a disc replacement surgery, a fusion surgery or another course of action for your spine problem.
+The surgeon will also look at other factors when determining if you need a disc replacement surgery, a fusion surgery, or another course of action for your spine problem.

 Like all surgeries, artificial disc replacement poses some risks, which are increased due to the fact that this is a highly invasive surgery.
 It requires greater access to the spine than standard fusion surgery, which makes it riskier.
 Some of the potential risks of this surgery include: